diengiau/cm522/README.md

 YZU CM522 Investment course Contact: please email me if you find any problem.

 I will provide all related codes in this repository.
 For data, I will provide you in class.
+If you are not in my class but you'd like to have the data, please drop me an email.

 ## Create folder in your computer